• Skip to primary navigation

 Jump to Recipe Print Recipe

-A white plate filled with ginger tofu, brown rice, and broccoli florets next to an orange napkin on a dark background.
+A white plate filled with tofu, brown rice, and broccoli florets next to an orange napkin on a dark background.

 How to Make It